Rocco-Gossmann/RayLibTheater/docs/actors.md

 RayTheater makes use of RayLib for interacting with the rest of your Computer.
 Therefore all functions provided by it are also Available to the Actor.

-That is also, why you can't load Ressources inside the Constructor, Because RayLib needs to construct the Stage first.
+That is also, why you can't load Ressources inside the Constructor, because RayLib needs to construct the Stage first.

 This is where the Actors

 ```cpp
   virtual void OnStageEnter(Play);
   virtual void OnStageLeave(Play);
 ```

 methods come into play.

 Lets update the Actor above to load a cursor Graphic and render it,

 ```cpp
 #include "RayTheater.h"
 #include <ralib.h>